JOCELYNN JACOBS, DVM, CVC, BSc

 Dr. Jacobs is very well known for her expertise in canine reproduction and performance dog issues.
 She is one of the very few reproductive veterinarians in the United States who also has a history of being a breeder, musher and dog trainer.
 She has finished over 25 AKC champions (owner handled) and obtained some obedience titles as well.
 In her breed, Alaskan Malamutes, she owner-handled two of her dogs to AMCA National specialty wins (Best of Breed and Best of Opposite Sex) as well as won dozens of specialty and sweepstakes wins.
 Dr. Jacobs also finished her requirements as an AKC conformation judge in 2009 and has judged multiple breeds at dog shows over the years.

 Additionally, Dr. Jacobs has expertise in small animal nutrition.
 She wrote Performance Dog Nutrition (the first nutrition book of its kind) in 2005 which won the Maxwell Award in New York City.
-You can purchase a signed copy of the book via this website or at the veterinary clinic.

 Dr. Jacobs shares her life with her family and with many animals on her organic farm: dogs, horses, Nigerian goats, sheep, chickens and a fish.
 She enjoys running 10K races and half marathons to keep in shape so she can handle all your pets’ needs at the clinic.
 In her limited free time you will find her busy with church activities, conservation work, or out fishing and kayaking with her family.

-Dr. Lori Peterson is a graduate of Michigan State University’s College of Veterinary Medicine, and is excited to be joining the staff as an Associate Veterinarian at Countryside Animal Health Center.
+DR. LORI PETERSON, DVMDr.
+Lori Peterson is a graduate of Michigan State University’s College of Veterinary Medicine, and is excited to be joining the staff as an Associate Veterinarian at Countryside Animal Health Center.
 She is returning to private practice after most recently serving in the field of academic and private research animal care, as well as occasional relief veterinarian.
 Dr. Peterson worked full time in private practice in the Midland area for over ten years.
 She received her Bachelors of Science in Animal Science from Kansas State University before moving to Midland in 1989, and has been involved at least part-time in the veterinary field since 1982.

 Dr. Peterson was involved in breeding and training Labrador Retrievers, and then, West Highland White Terriers for both conformation and obedience while living in Kansas and during her first few years in Michigan.
 This experience helped cultivate her special interests in reproduction, dermatology, canine behavior, as well as the human-animal bond.
 And, although she is not actively showing, her life would not be complete without at least one black lab and one westie.